fnagel/privacyguard/Documentation/Introduction/Features/Index.rst

 ^^^^^^^^

 - Delete whole entries or IP addresses only
+- Support for sys_log table
 - Supported extensions:

   - formhandler
-  - sfpantispam
-  - ve_guestbook
-  - comments
   - px_phpids
+  - spamshield

 - More Extensions and features to come!